Windows OS Hub

 4. The MSA service account will be automatically granted Log On As a Service permissions; configure windows service to run from gMSA service account

-Running Scheduled Task with Managed Service Account/gMSA
+Run Windows Scheduled Task with Managed Service Account (gMSA)

-You can configure Windows Task Scheduler to run jobs under the gMSA service account.
-This is convenient because the passwords for the gMSA account are not stored in scripts, you don’t need to encrypt or protect them.
-When the password changes, you don’t have to reconfigure the task.
+You can configure the Windows Task Scheduler to run jobs under the MSA service account.
+This is convenient because the passwords for the MSA accounts are not explicitly stored in the scripts, and you do not need to encrypt or protect them.
+If the domain controller changes the service account password, there is no need to reconfigure the Task.

 $action = New-ScheduledTaskAction -Execute powershell.exe -Argument "-file C:\PS\Scripts\DBBackup.ps1 -executionpolicy bypass -NoProfile"